CNZelong/MOSAIS-electrochemical-prediction/README.md

 - multi-objective ranking using **entropy-weighted TOPSIS** and **Pareto frontier** analysis
 - export of summary tables, candidate rankings, and publication-style figures

-## Current repository status

-At present, this repository is organized as a **single-file implementation** of the MOSAIS Model-1 workflow.
-This is intentional: the script is kept compact and readable for reviewer-facing use.

-Current main script:

-- `MOSAIS_multi_objective_discovery_for editor and reviewers.py`

-For cleaner long-term maintenance, it is recommended to rename this file later to something simpler, such as:

-- `MOSAIS_model1_workflow.py`

 ## Predicted targets